noptic/nail-core/about.md

 module.exports = require(nail-core).use myModule, myOtherModule
 ```

-Once you have created a nail builder you can create new classes with the "[to]"
+Once you have created a nail builder you can create new classes with the "[NailApi.to]"
 function.

 ```coffee